 Does camping conjure up thoughts of leaky tents, cold ground sheets and dampened spirits?
-Then think again - whether it’s a couples' retreat, weekend away with friends or a bigger family affair – glamorous camping ‘Glamping’ in Northern Ireland is a must!
+Then think again - whether it’s a couples' retreat, weekend away with friends or a bigger family affair – glamorous camping or ‘Glamping’ in Northern Ireland is a must!

 From tepees, yurts and camping pods, to camper vans, barns and everything in between, there’s a truly unique way to stay which combines the best of camping and the great outdoors, with the comforts of home.
 The locations and activities nearby are often as unique as the properties themselves.

 If you are looking for an alternative sleepover experience for your children, a 'back to basics' weekend or simply a retreat away from the daily grind then Tepee Valley Campsite is just for you.
 Located outside the small town of Markethill, Tepee Valley has exceptional views over farming countryside, down to the Cusher River and across to Slieve Gullion in the distance.
 Here, you will experience peace and quiet within a choice of either a traditional Native American Tepee, a choice of two yurts, a log cabin, dome or inside a perfectly furnished gypsy caravan - The Rosie Lee.

 Enjoy the luxury of home, combined with some real stand-out experiences –stories and tasty soda bread around the camp fire.